 Getting a mortgage is typically necessary when buying a home.
 However, depending on your financial history, getting approved can be difficult.
 To that end, you have the option to obtain a co-signer or co-applicant.
-While the terms sound similar -- and are similar in many respects -- there are also some distinguishing aspects to consider.
+While the terms sound similar – and are similar in many respects – there are also some distinguishing aspects to consider.
 A clear understanding of both concepts will help you decide which option is right for you.

 For a mortgage, a co-applicant is an individual who essentially tries to obtain a joint loan with someone else.
-If you and the other applicant -- whether you are the primary applicant or co-applicant -- plan to collectively own the property, this automatically splits the debt responsibility between you.
+A co-applicant is also sometimes referred to as a co-borrower.
+If you and the other applicant – whether you are the primary applicant or co-applicant – plan to collectively own the property, this automatically splits the debt responsibility between you.

 One similarity between a co-applicant and a co-signer is that having either one increases the chances of getting approved for a loan.
 If you already qualify for a mortgage, either a co-signer or a co-applicant can raise the amount of money you obtain.